“Don’t bite the hand that feeds you” is a popular saying, but perhaps “don’t criticize the company you’re sharing technology with” should be another.

 This story originally appeared on Green Car Reports.

 Mercedes-Benz USA, LLC (MBUSA), a Daimler Company, is responsible for the Distribution and Marketing of Mercedes-Benz, Maybach and smart products in the United States.
-MBUSA was founded in 1965 and prior to that Mercedes-Benz cars were... read more »
+MBUSA was founded in 1...
+All Mercedez-Benz news »